 Analiese Gregory: The World-Renowned ‘Sustainable Cooking’ Chef Who Hunts, Fishes, and Cooks in the Wild

 Analiese Gregory is known amongst her friends for doing daring and ridiculous things for food.
-She could be jumping off rocks in southernmost Tasmania to dive for abalone, or scaling seaside cliffs for seaweed to make seaweed jam.
-She’s known for her ‘charcuterie closet’, her walk-in-wardrobe that has the perfect dark, cold, and humid conditions for curing meats, and doing crazy things with food – like making ice cream out of Jerusalem artichokes.
+She could be jumping off rocks in southernmost Tasmania to dive for abalone or scaling seaside cliffs for seaweed to make seaweed jam.
+She’s known for her ‘charcuterie closet’, her walk-in-wardrobe with the perfect dark, cold, and humid conditions for curing meats and doing crazy things with food – like making ice cream from Jerusalem artichokes.

 Analiese Gregory go fishing, featured in South China Morning Post